 Virtual Game Night: Fun Group Games to Play At Home with Friends or Family

 Note: I didn’t include a scoring system for most of these games.
-I feel like when you’re in the middle a pandemic, all games are kind of like those in Whose Line Is It Anyway where everything’s made up and the points don’t matter.
+I feel like when you’re in the middle of a pandemic, all games are kind of like those in Whose Line Is It Anyway where everything’s made up and the points don’t matter.

 WOULD YOU RATHER?